Air Defense of Ground Troops (PVO Sukhoputnykh Voysk)

 The SA-11/GADFLY is a low-to-medium altitude SAM.
 The SA-11 Gadfly' was developed in the early 1970s and entered service in 1979 to replace the SA-4 'Ganef in Army level Brigades.
 The SA-11 TELAR is based on a tracked chassis also used for the radar vehicles associated with the SA-11.
 Although SA-11 batteries (if deployed at division level) or battalions (if deployed at army level) have longer-range surveillance and target acquisition radars, each TELAR, with its on-board guidance and tracking radar, can operate independently for surveillance and target engagement.

-The fully amphibious NBC-equipped SA-13 Gopher mobile SAM system with a range-onlrya dare nteredo perationasl ervicei n 1977.I n the Soviet Army it had virtually replaced the far less capable SA-9 'Gaskin' BRDM-z system on a one-for-one basis to improve the mobility of the anti-aircraft batterres in the Motorised Rifle and Tank Divisions.
+In the Soviet Army the fully amphibious NBC-equipped SA-13 Gopher mobile SAM system, in operational service in 1977, had virtually replaced the far less capable SA-9 'Gaskin' BRDM-z system on a one-for-one basis to improve the mobility of the anti-aircraft batterres in the Motorised Rifle and Tank Divisions.
 A platoon of four SA-13 TELARs is organic to the air defense battery of MRRs and TRs, where they are complemented by a platoon of four SP AA guns.
 The SA-13 is also organic to Soviet naval infantry brigades.

 The SA-12A mobile system provides air defense against all types of aerodynamic vehicles, including cruise missiles and some tactical ballistic missiles.
 The SA-12A/GLADIATOR system is a replacement for the SA-4/GANEF in nondivisional SAM units.
 Initial deployment was to front-level SAM brigades.